luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-GoogleMaps-DirectionsService-MAUI/README.md

 # How to draw a GoogleMaps Route in a MAUI Blazor application

+## 1. Create a new MAUI Blazor application in Visual Studio 2022 Community Edition

 Please refer to this publication for setting up yout environment:

 https://github.com/luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-GoogleMaps-SimpleMap-MAUI

-## 1. Create a new JavaScript file
+## 2. Create a new JavaScript file

 ![image](https://github.com/user-attachments/assets/4ad77a31-ec58-40ef-b301-2c7c531d18fd)